baihongguo/hlmm/README.md

 # hlmm
 hlmm is a python library for fitting heteroskedastic linear mixed models to genetic data.

-A heteroskedastic linear model can model the effect of a set of variables on the mean of a response (such as a continuous phenotype) and the effect of a (potentially different) set of variables of the variability of the response
+A heteroskedastic linear model (HLM) can model the effect of a set of variables on the mean of a response (such as a continuous phenotype) and the effect of a (potentially different) set of variables of the variability of the response

-The heteroskedastic linear model models all effects on both the mean and variance of a response as fixed effects.
+A HLM models all effects on both the mean and variance of a response as fixed effects.
-The heteroskedastic linear mixed model adds modelling of random effects of a set of variables on the mean of the response.
+A heteroskedastic linear mixed model (HLMM) adds modelling of random effects of a set of variables on the mean of the response.

-Modelling random effects can make fitting of heteroskedastic linear mixed models very computationally demanding, with the number of operations scaling with the cube of sample size.
+Modelling random effects can make fitting a HLMM very computationally demanding, with the number of operations scaling with the cube of sample size.

-The package hlmm provides the ability to fit heteroskedastic linear mixed models much more quickly when the number of variables with random effects is small compared to the sample size.
+The package hlmm provides the ability to fit a HLMM much more quickly when the number of variables with random effects is small compared to the sample size.
 We use an algorithm whose operations scale in proportion to the sample size multiplied by the number of random effects squared.